 For example, say you had one categorical predictor with 4 categories and one continuous covariate, plus an interaction between them.

-The categorical variable would be interpreted by looking at the estimated marginal means (in SPSS; in SAS, they are called least squares means).
-These means are interpreted as the means of the DV at the mean value of the covariate.
+You can interpret the categorical variable via the regression coefficients.
+But I usually find it easier to use the estimated marginal means (in SPSS; in SAS, they are called least squares means).
+These are the means of Y for each group at the mean value of the covariate.
 If you centered your covariate at its mean, there should be no difference whatsoever in the estimated marginal means.

 Remember the intercept is the mean of the dependent variable when the covariate = 0.
 When you center the covariate, you are changing the 0 point.
-So the intercepts are no longer the average value when Covariate=0 on its original scale, but the average value when the Covariate is at its mean.
+So the intercepts are no longer the average value when Covariate=0 on its original scale but the average value when the Covariate is at its mean.